 And finally, should you support vegan brands that are owned by a non-vegan parent company?
 Let’s look at both sides.

-Reasons To Say NO To Vegan Brands Owned By Non-Vegan Companies
+Reasons To Reject Vegan Brands Owned By Non-Vegan Companies

 You’re potentially funding animal testing: As a vegan, it’s paramount that you in no way contribute to the suffering of animals.
 But are you indirectly funding exactly that?
 Kind of.
 If you’re buying a vegan product that is owned by a non-vegan parent company that tests on animals, you’re indirectly funding them.